The ultimate Patagonia itinerary that will knock your socks off (and maybe your hat as well)

-Punta Arenas – plenty of options for all budgets.
+Punta Arenas has plenty of options for all budgets.

-El Calafate – plenty of options for all budgets.
+El Calafate has plenty of options for all budgets.

 Where to eat and what to eat in Patagonia

-Punta Arenas – plenty of options.
-We can recommend restaurant La Marmita offering Chilean home-style cooking with
+Punta Arenas has plenty of restaurant options.
+We can recommend the restaurant La Marmita offering Chilean home-style cooking with a

 Best time to visit Patagonia